 |HomeAnimalsAbout UsContact Us|

-Rescued Tails Animal Sanctuary is a small non-profit, all-volunteer organization dedicated to rescuing, caring for and placing homeless animals.
-We promote positive people/animal relationships through our adoption and educational programs advocating humane treatment of all animals, including the importance of spaying and neutering.
+Rescued Tails Animal Sanctuary is a small non-profit, all-volunteer organization dedicated to caring for homeless animals that find refuge in our organization.
+We promote positive people/animal relationships through our adoption program and advocate for the humane treatment of all animals, including the importance of spaying and neutering.
 Some of the animals that come to Rescued Tails are older, sick or have suffered from severe neglect or cruelty.
 We value the life of each companion animal and provide a permanent safe haven for animals when possible.
-We work to rehabilitate companion animals that need additional training and time and then place them in appropriate homes.
+We also work to rehabilitate companion animals that need additional training and time and then place them in appropriate adoptive homes.